JoeFriedlander/eightofcups/readme.md

 Inspired by Alchemy from PopCap Games

-Play online here: https://joefriedlander.github.io/eightofcups (Plays Sound)
+Play online here: https://joefriedlander.github.io/eightofcups (Music and sound off by default, can be enabled)

 Version 1.0